* Trump to make announcement on tariffs later today

 The plan has faced with strong opposition from most of key partners, with Europe and China warning they would respond in the event of a trade war with the United States.

-“If he (Trump) does announce much more draconian measures that are going to knock on to other products, I think there will be a sell-off,” said Dec Mullarkey, managing director at Sun Life Investment Management based in Wellesley, Massachusetts.
+“If he (Trump) does announce much more draconian measures that are going to knock onto other products, I think there will be a sell-off,” said Dec Mullarkey, managing director at Sun Life Investment Management based in Wellesley, MA.

-Express Scripts was among the top boosts to the S&P 500, rising 9.4 percent after health insurer Cigna agreed to buy the pharmacy benefits manager for almost $53 billion.
-Cigna shares slipped 11.2 percent.
+Express Scripts was among the top boosts to the S&P 500, rising 12 percent after health insurer Cigna agreed to buy the pharmacy benefits manager for $54-billion deal.
+Cigna shares slipped 7.6 percent.

 Kroger fell more than 10 percent after the supermarket chain issued a disappointing full-year profit forecast.

-American Eagle Outfitters turned 8 percent lower after trading up premarket on concerns over falling margins.
+American Eagle Outfitters turned 9.8 percent lower after trading up premarket on strong results.